-- (i.e., ZFC + Grothendieck's axiom on the existence of universes), especially when considering various set-theoretic/foundational subtleties (?) of "gluing" operations in IUT (cf. [EssLgc], §1.5, §3.8, §3.9, as well as [EssLgc], §3.10, especially the discussion of "log-shift adjustment" in (Stp 7)): - · gluing is performed at the abstract level of diagrams (cf. graph of groups/anabelioids), is not equipped with an embedding into some familiar ambient space (like a sphere); - · output of reconstruction algorithms only well-defined at the level of objects up to isomorphism (+ suitable indeterminacies), i.e., "types/packages of data" (such as groups, rings, monoids, diagrams, etc.) called "species", - ⇒ hence the (subtle?) importance of closed loops in order to obtain set-theoretic comparisons that are not possible at intermediate steps - ... note importance of working with "types/packages of data" (cf., e.g., the diagrams referred to above!) as opposed to certain particular underlying sets of interest! cf. the classical functoriality of resolutions in cohomology, as well as algebraic closures of fields up to conjugacy indeterminacies (which become unnecessary, e.g., if one considers norms!) - ... note importance of working with "closed loops"- cf. norms in Galois theory, as well as the classical theory of analytic continuation/Riemann surfaces (which is reminiscent of the classical Riemann-Weierstrass dispute!), the geodesic completeness/closed geodesics of the sphere.
+- (i.e., ZFC + Grothendieck's axiom on the existence of universes), especially when considering various set-theoretic/foundational subtleties (?) of "gluing" operations in IUT (cf. [EssLgc], §1.5, §3.8, §3.9, as well as [EssLgc], §3.10, especially the discussion of "log-shift adjustment" in (Stp 7)): - · gluing is performed at the abstract level of diagrams (cf. graph of groups/anabelioids), is not equipped with an embedding into some familiar ambient space (like a sphere); - · output of reconstruction algorithms only well-defined at the level of objects up to isomorphism (+ suitable indeterminacies), i.e., "types/packages of data" (such as groups, rings, monoids, diagrams, etc.) called "species", hence - ⇒ the importance of "[species-theoretic!] closed loops" in order to obtain set-theoretic comparisons that are not possible at intermediate steps - ... where we note that one source of confusion regarding IUT lies in some mathematicians' desire for - · intermediate inequalities or - \cdot intermediate lemmas/nontrivial consequences - which is not possible since IUT is, for the most part, one big elaborate reconstruction algorithm! - ... note importance of working with "types/packages of data" (cf., e.g., the diagrams referred to above!) as opposed to certain particular underlying sets of interest! cf. the classical functoriality of resolutions in cohomology, as well as algebraic closures of fields up to conjugacy indeterminacies (which become unnecessary, e.g., if one considers norms!) - ... note importance of obtaining "[species-th'ic!] closed loops" cf. norms in Galois theory, as well as classical theory of analytic continuation/monodromy/Rie. surfaces (which is reminiscent of the classical Riemann-Weierstrass dispute!), the geodesic completeness/closed geodesics of the sphere.